ericmjl/fast-seqfunc/README.md

 ## Overview

 Fast-SeqFunc is a Python package designed for efficient sequence-function modeling for proteins and nucleotide machine learning problems.
-It provides a simple, high-level API that handles various sequence embedding methods and automates model selection and training.
+It provides a simple, high-level API that handles sequence embedding methods and automates model selection and training.

 ### Key Features

 - **Multiple Embedding Methods**:
-  - One-hot encoding
+  - One-hot encoding (currently implemented)
-  - CARP (Microsoft's protein-sequence-models)
+  - CARP (Microsoft's protein-sequence-models) - planned for future releases
-  - ESM2 (Facebook's ESM)
+  - ESM2 (Facebook's ESM) - planned for future releases

 - **Automated Machine Learning**:
   - Uses PyCaret for model selection and hyperparameter tuning